 - Find a "lucky nail" -- basically, any nail you find out on the street or sidewalk by chance is believed to be a lucky item, and would be particularly auspicious to use in luck bringing magic.

-- Rub a regular nail with a powder or oil like Goofer Dust or Bones of the Dead to charge it with the same kind of powers it would acquire if it were from a coffin.
+- Rub a regular nail with a powder or oil like Goofer Dust or Black Arts Oil to charge it with the same kind of powers it would acquire if it were from a coffin.

 As I've demonstrated, a determined person can come upon real coffin nails with some effort and luck -- old caskets are sometimes dug up for various reasons, providing rare opportunities for the real thing.
 From about the 1950s coffins ceased to be made primarily of wood (at least in America) and the lids became hinged and locked instead of nailed into place; so nothing any newer than that is going to have any quantity of nails in it, though you might be able to find screws or brads in a newer coffin.
 You would need to keep an eye out for an older graveyard if your heart's set on coffin nails.
 Then wait for cases where, either accidentally or intentionally, things may be disrupted in the yard; for example, old graveyards sometimes only technically leased the land, and will dig the body back up when the lease runs out -- this is basically how the Museo de los Momias in Mexico came to exist.
 Natural disasters like floods can also cause havoc in a graveyard, and you may be able to find some bits and pieces around in the aftermath.
 My own stroke of luck involved a rodent infestation.
 (I know, I know, I sound a lot cooler if I let everyone think I just went out and dug up a coffin on my own, preferably with some fancy Voodoo ceremony to accompany, but facts are facts; it was the prairie dogs that unearthed the pieces for me.)